zs-barnes/RL-Sepsis-Prediction/README.md

 Data used in the competition is sourced from ICU patients in three separate hospital systems.

-The data repository contains one file per subject (e.g., training/p00101.psv for the training data).
+The data repository contains one file per subject (ex - training/p00101.psv).
 Each training data file provides a table with measurements over time.
-Each column of the table provides a sequence of measurements over time (e.g., heart rate over several hours), where the header of the column describes the measurement.
-Each row of the table provides a collection of measurements at the same time (e.g., heart rate and oxygen level at the same time).
+Each column of the table provides a sequence of measurements over time (ex - heart rate over several hours), where the header of the column describes the measurement.
+Each row of the table provides a collection of measurements at the same time (ex - heart rate and oxygen level).
 The table is formatted in the following way:

 ![physionet_data_table](/images/physionet_data_table.png)